NeuroDesk/neurodesk.github.io/content/en/tutorials/reproducibility/datalad-run.md

 ```

 Because a DataLad dataset is a Git repository, people who download your dataset
-can see exactly how `outputs/hello.txt` was created using git's logs.
+can see exactly how `outputs/hello.txt` was created using Git's logs.

 ```
 $ git log outputs/hello.txt